F51.04 – Psychophysiologic insomnia

 Use Code

-F51.04 Diagnosis Code: Psychophysiologic insomnia
+F51.04 diagnosis code: Psychophysiologic insomnia

-The F51.04 is an ICD code that’s included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM, for short), and it is used to designate “Psychophysiologic insomnia.”
+The F51.04 is an ICD code that's included in the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM, for short), and it is used to designate “Psychophysiologic insomnia.”
+It is classified under the range F50-F59: Behavioral syndromes associated with physiological disturbances and physical factors (F50-F59).

-Psychophysiologic insomnia is a sleeping disorder that makes it difficult for the person with it to fall asleep.
-It is caused by heightened arousal in both the body and the mind.
-The most defining trait of a person with this sleeping disorder is that they become obsessed with getting enough sleep because if they don’t, it’ll affect them the next day.
-The problem is that they keep thinking about getting sleep and problems that may arise if they don’t sleep.
-By thinking too much about sleep, they aren’t able to sleep at all or at least have trouble initiating or maintaining a sleep state.
+The most defining trait of a person with this sleeping disorder is that they become obsessed with getting enough sleep because if they don't, it'll affect them the next day.
+The problem is that they keep thinking about getting sleep and problems that may arise if they don't sleep.
+By thinking too much about sleep, they aren't able to sleep at all or at least have trouble initiating or maintaining a sleep state.

 Is the F51.04 billable?